Stingers: episode guide

 Tuesday, August 03, 1999

-Written by Daniel Krige, Directed by Grant Brown
+Directed by Grant Brown

 The Unit discovers there is a contract out on Church's life, as he is due to give evidence in court against major crime figure, Dino Rossi.
 Someone wants Church silenced before he can testify.
 With his life in danger, Church feels the emotional and psychological strain, as he takes the stand and is forced to relive, and defend, his undercover work.
 The Unit race to find the man who wants Church dead, but as the trial draws to a close, Church's hitman is forced to act.
-In an explosive moment Church narrowly escapes death as the true force behind the Rossi crime family is revealed.
+In an explosive moment, Church narrowly escapes death as the true force behind the Rossi crime family is revealed.

-Guest Starring: Robert Mammone as Dino Rossi, Robert Taylor as Det Sgt Mick Foley, Steve Jacobs as Kransky QC, Terry Serio as Frampton, Mick Innes as Davis, Craig Adams as Jamie, Christopher Lee as Burke, Matt Norman as Norris, Sue Jones as Justice Balkin, Fred Barker as Jury Foreperson, John Forsyth as Court Officer, Robbie Macfarlane as Judges Associate, Phil Edge as Sniper, Rob Hiep as Sog Shooter, Mark Wickham as SOG, Davin Taylor as Uniformed Policeman
+Guest Starring: Robert Mammone as Dino Rossi, Robert Taylor as Det Sgt Mick Foley, Steve Jacobs as Kransky QC, Terry Serio as Frampton, Mick Innes as Davis, Craig Adams as Jamie, Christopher Lee as Burke, Matt Norman as Norris, Sue Jones as Justice Balkin, Fred Barker as Jury Foreperson, John Forsyth as Court Officer, Robbie MacFarlane as Judges Associate, Phil Edge as Sniper, Rob Hiep as SOG Shooter, Mark Wickham as SOG, Davin Taylor as Uniformed Policeman

 Mister Right